JeroenVanB/LAMAS/docs/index.md

   </tr>
 </table>

-Table 7 shows the mean wins and standard deviation after four different agents have played 100.000 games against one another, while aiming for the most wins.
+Table 7 shows the mean wins and standard deviation after four different agents have played 100.000 games against one another, while aiming for the most wins instead of guesses.
 Note that the GKA and FKA use the same strategy to win.
-Therefore, the results are the same.
+Therefore, the results are similar.

 <table style="width:100%">
 <caption>Table 7: Mean scores per player </caption>